eiei7/leetcode-solution/README.md

 # leetcode-solution

-This is a blog which records leetcode problems I solved.
+This is a blog which records some leetcode problems I solved.

 Training sets: